 We travelled by Shinkansen and local train, all of which were covered by the Japan Rail Pass.
 If you aren’t using the pass there are cheaper options using only local trains which will take a little longer.

-Once outside Hikone station it’s a 20 minute (1.6 km) walk down the main street.
+Once outside Hikone station, it’s a 20-minute (1.6 km) walk down the main street.
 As you reach the end the moat and castle grounds are in front of you.
 You can cross the bridge directly to the castle grounds or head left, then right towards the lake for the shopping street and restaurant area.
 There’s another

 There are toilet facilities available within the castle grounds and museum.
 Souvenirs are for sale from a kiosk outside the main keep but I’d suggest purchasing food and drink prior to entry.

-If you only had the opportunity to visit one castle in Japan I would recommend Himeji-jo, its size and situation is truly impressive.
-I do think Hikone-jo was well worth a visit through, especially if you could visit in a season other than winter.
+If you only had the opportunity to visit one castle in Japan I would recommend Himeji-jo, its size and situation are truly impressive.
+I do think Hikone-jo was well worth a visit though, especially if you could visit in a season other than winter.
 The view from the Tenshu would have been breathtaking had it not been for the mist which obscured the lake and much as the surrounding town.